biotite.sequence.align.KmerTable

 IQB: (1, 1)

-static from_positions(kmer_alphabet kmer_positions)
+static from_positions(kmer_alphabet, kmer_positions)

 Create a KmerTable from k-mer reference IDs and positions.
 This constructor is especially useful for restoring a table from previously serialized data.